 Prime Risk Factor Reference HC Index Member Index Grassroots Index 3.
 ELITISM CULTURE Anti-Win-At- All-Costs Not Issued Not Issued The idea of winning at all costs is discouraged (e.g. winning by doing things that are unfair or playing through injury).
 3. ELITISM CULTURE Balanced Success Definition Not Issued Not Issued Success is defined by more than just winning.
 3. ELITISM CULTURE Competition Access Not Issued Not Issued Access to quality competition exists.
 3. ELITISM CULTURE Development Resources Not Issued Not Issued There are tools and resources for the growth and development of all.
 3. ELITISM CULTURE Health Over Winning Not Issued Not Issued Winning is important, but not at the expense of your mental and/or physical health.
-3. ELITISM CULTURE Potential Not Issued Everyone realizing their full Everyone realizing their full Development potential is highly prioritized. potential is highly prioritized.
-3. ELITISM CULTURE Universal Everyone, no matter Everyone, no matter their Everyone, no matter their Respect their background, is treated with respect. background, is treated with respect. background, is treated with respect.
-4. INCLUSION AND Coaching Not Issued Not Issued Access to appropriate coaching is WELCOMING Accessibility readily available.
-4. INCLUSION AND Community We understand how Our work has a significant Not Issued WELCOMING Impact our work impacts the impact on the broader hockey Understanding broader hockey community. community.
+3. ELITISM CULTURE Potential Not Issued Everyone realizing their full Everyone realizing their full 0.51.17101.4.01.11.71.105 Development potential is highly prioritized. potential is highly prioritized.
+3. ELITISM CULTURE Universal Everyone, no matter Everyone, no matter their Everyone, no matter their Respect their background, is background, is treated with background, is treated with respect.
+4. INCLUSION AND Coaching treated with respect.
+Not Issued respect.
+Not Issued Access to appropriate coaching is WELCOMING Accessibility Notissued Notissued readily available.
+4. INCLUSION AND Community We understand how Our work has a significant Not Issued WELCOMING Impact our work impacts the impact on the broader hockey 1,00,0000 Understanding broader hockey community. community.
 4. INCLUSION AND WELCOMING Diversity Celebration Diversity is celebrated and embraced.
 Diversity is celebrated and embraced.
 Diversity is celebrated.
 4. INCLUSION AND WELCOMING Training Facility Access Not Issued Not Issued Access to appropriate training facilities is available.
-4. INCLUSION AND WELCOMING Welcoming Environment Every individual is welcomed regardless of their background.
-Every individual is welcomed regardless of their background.
-Every individual is welcomed regardless of their background.
+4. INCLUSION AND Welcoming Every individual is Every individual is welcomed Every individual is welcomed WELCOMING Environment welcomed regardless of their background. regardless of their background. regardless of their background.
 5. POLICY Clear Objective There is clarity on There is clarity on how Not Issued IMPLEMENTATION Achievement how objectives are achieved. objectives are achieved.
-5. POLICY IMPLEMENTATION Clear Organizational Values There are clearly defined values (e.g. things we all see as important and believe in).
-There are clearly defined values (e.g. things we all see as important and believe in).
-There are clearly defined values (e.g. things we all see as important and believe in).
+5. POLICY Clear There are clearly There are clearly defined There are clearly defined values IMPLEMENTATION Organizational Values defined values (e.g. things we all see as important and believe in). values (e.g. things we all see as important and believe in). (e.g. things we all see as important and believe in).
 5. POLICY IMPLEMENTATION Clear Performance Expectations Performance expectations are clearly outlined.
 Performance expectations are clearly outlined.
 Not Issued 5.
-POLICY IMPLEMENTATION Mission as Roadmap Hockey Canada's mission and vision serves as a roadmap in how we approach our work.
-Our Member Branch's mission and vision serves as a roadmap to how we approach our work.
-Not Issued 5.
-POLICY IMPLEMENTATION Mission Commitment We are deeply committed to Hockey Canada's mission and vision.
-We are deeply committed to our Member Branch's mission and vision.
-Not Issued 5.
-POLICY IMPLEMENTATION Mission Understanding We understand Hockey Canada's mission and vision.
-We understand the mission and vision of our Member Branch.
-Not Issued
+POLICY Mission as Hockey Canada's Our Member Branch's mission Not Issued IMPLEMENTATION Roadmap mission and vision and vision serves as a serves as a roadmap roadmap to how we approach in how we approach our work. our work.
+5. POLICY Mission We are deeply We are deeply committed to Not Issued IMPLEMENTATION Commitment committed to Hockey Canada's mission and vision. our Member Branch's mission and vision.
+5. POLICY Mission We understand We understand the mission Not Issued IMPLEMENTATION Understanding Hockey Canada's mission and vision. and vision of our Member Branch.